Thermodynamical topology of quantum BTZ black hole: Quantum BTZ black holes

 \section{Quantum BTZ black holes}

 In the static asymptotically $AdS_4$ spacetime described by the C-metric, it is possible to introduce a $AdS_3$ brane.
-On this brane, the qBTZ black holes can be derived, and the corresponding metric reads~\cite{Emparan:2020qBTZ},
+On this brane, the quBTZ black holes can be derived, and the corresponding metric reads~\cite{Emparan:2020quBTZ},

 with